-Troy: They're boobs, not a butt.
+Troy: They're boobs.
 And I don't know.

 - The young Speed does this in the Speed Racer movie, coloring the bubbles to read GO REX GO.

-- In Who's the Man, Ed Lover and Dr Dre attempt to deliberately fail the police exam by filling out the bubbles to spell out "abacadaba".
+- In Who's the Man?, Ed Lover and Dr Dre attempt to deliberately fail the police exam by filling out the bubbles to spell out "abacadaba".
 It's never made clear whether they actually pass the test or if someone pulls strings behind-the-scenes to "adjust" their score.

 - An episode of Growing Pains had Mike score high on an IQ test after drawing a picture of a tree on the answer sheet.

 - In Parker Lewis Can't Lose, Larry Kubiac got the highest score on a test in the school, leading Ms. Musso to wonder how he did it.
 The Reveal then shows he wrote "EAT NOW!"